theopenlane/newman/README.md

     }
 ```

-This will put the emails that would be send in the `emails/` directory instead.
+This will put the emails that would be send in the `emails/` directory instead

 ## Implemented Providers